makersacademy/bowling-challenge/README.md

 ## User stories

-- As a player
-so that I can play
-I want to start a game of bowling
+-[] I want to start a game of bowling

-- As a player
-so that I can score
-I want to roll
+-[] I want to roll

-- As a player
-I want to have two rolls per frame
+-[] I want to have two rolls per frame

-- As a player
-I want to end a frame when I score 10 in first roll
+-[] I want to end a frame when I score 10 in first roll

-- As a player
-I want to keep track of my score for each roll including skipped ones
+-[] I want to keep track of my score for each roll including skipped ones

-- As a player
-I want to keep track of my score for each frame including bonuses
+-[] I want to keep track of my score for each frame including bonuses

-As a player
-I want to add this frame to the last frame if it was a strike
+-[] I want to add this frame to the last frame if it was a strike

-As a player
-I want to add the first roll to the last frame if it was a spare
+-[] I want to add the first roll to the last frame if it was a spare

-- As a player
-I want the game to end after 10 frames
+-[] I want the game to end after 10 frames

-- As a player
-I want the game to only continue past 10 frames when the frame is a strike
+-[] I want the game to only continue past 10 frames when the frame is a strike

-- As a player
-I want the game to end after 13 frames if the last four frames are strikes.
+-[] I want the game to end after 13 frames if the last four frames are strikes.